L-nsamba/alu-shell/basics/README.md

-# alu-shell
-Shell-basics
+#!/bin/bash
-This is my first task in shell basics. hello world
+This is my first line of scripting.